 There’s a lot to like about the GoPro cameras.
 Being small and light has its upsides in being able to put them in places other cameras can’t easily go.
 But it also has its downside: the battery life of the GoPro HERO3 cameras isn’t what you’d call great.
 Depending on the settings you use, how fully it’s charged, and how cold it is, you might get up to two hours of filming in before the battery dies, if you’re lucky.
 More likely, you’ll find yourself getting significantly less than that.

-The Official GoPro battery for GoPro HERO3
+The Official GoPro HERO3 Battery

 Aftermarket Batteries for GoPro HERO3